 When it comes to eating out, find out where your target audience or your community networkers eat.
 There are three breakfast haunts for networkers here in my community: a doughnut shop, an in-store restaurant at a grocery store, and a breakfast place.
 Two of the three are locally owned, so that’s where I tend to hang out most.
 But don’t just eat there once in awhile.
 To build relationships with the regulars, you have to become one of the regulars.
 For instance, I hit the doughnut shop (coffee only for me) every Wednesday morning at about 7.
 Be consistent and you’ll build relationships.

 By the way, I’ve found in my community that there’s not a lot of point at hanging out at the coffee shop, even though it’s right across the street from the church.
-There are more Bible studies and church staff meetings going on there than inside most church buildings (below is a picture!).
-So, I like to hang out at a local micro-brewery where I rarely see clergy, but get to spend time with waves of millennials.
+Even in these COVID days, there are more Bible studies and church staff meetings going on there than inside most church buildings (below is a picture!).
+So, I like to hang out at a local micro-brewery or at a local bar where I rarely see clergy, but get to spend time with waves of millennials.